 By June 2018, EEGs confirmed he was no longer having seizures, and he was able to drive again.
 A year to the day after his surgery, Michael and friends showed their appreciation by bringing a large spread of food to share with the nurses and staff who had taken care of him.

-It’s now been three years since his surgery, and Michael is thrilled to report that he remains seizure-free.
+It’s now been four years since his surgery, and Michael is thrilled to report that he remains seizure-free.
 While he has to take one anti-seizure medication for the rest of his life — to help ensure that other brain tissue affected by his past seizures will not cause new ones — he’s been able to once again live his life to the fullest.